AGuerrero123/AGuerrero123/README.md

 - 👋 Hi, I’m @AGuerrero123
 - 👀 I’m interested in pursuing a career as a Software Engineer.
-- 🌱 I’m currently learning C++ and CSS.
+- 🌱 I’m currently learning Full stack
 - 💞️ I’m looking to collaborate on projects that will better my skills.
 - 📫 How to reach me at guerreroamanda00@gmail.com
 - 👩🏽‍💻 If you have any adivce or informations that would help me.
 I would greatly appreaciate it!